Skip to main content

 “We know that breastfeeding provides health benefits for both the infant and the breastfeeding employee,” said Cesley Hayes, Injury Prevention Specialist, ODH Safe Sleep at Akron Children’s.
 “However, a lot of businesses don’t have a formal lactation policy in place and try to create one on a case-by-case basis after an employee returns from leave.
 Having a formal policy assures fair and equitable access to accommodations by all employees and defines roles and responsibilities for employers and employees.”

-In early spring of 2021, Akron Children’s Hospital reached out to nearly 25 business and organizations in Summit County and educated 12 employers on the importance breastfeeding and of lactation policies in the workplace through virtual meetings.
+In early spring of 2021, Akron Children’s reached out to nearly 25 business and organizations in Summit County and educated 12 employers on the importance breastfeeding and of lactation policies in the workplace through virtual meetings.
 By the end of September, six businesses -- City of Akron, Akron METRO RTA, Greenleaf Family Center, Akron Metropolitan Housing Authority, United Way of Summit and Medina, and Minority Behavioral Health Group -- adopted a new written policy for their agency and received 50 Return-to-Work Toolkits for their employees.

 The Return-to-Work Toolkits include: